beartype/beartype/doc/src/install.rst

    pip3 install beartype

-Install beartype with Anaconda_, because package managers named after venomous South American murder reptiles have finally inspired your team to embrace more mammal-friendly packages.
+Install beartype with Anaconda_, because package managers named after vicious South American murder reptiles have finally inspired your team to embrace more mammal-friendly packages.
 Your horoscope also reads: "Avoid reckless ecotourism in places that rain alot."